SchweizerischeBundesbahnen/scion-workbench/docs/site/howto/how-to-open-view.md

 | `blank`    | Opens a new view and navigates it.                                                                                        |         |
 | `<viewId>` | Navigates the specified view.
 If already opened, replaces it, or opens a new view otherwise.                              |         |

-### How to differentiate between routes with an identical path
+### How to Differentiate Between Routes with an Identical Path
 The workbench router supports passing a hint to the navigation to differentiate between routes with an identical path.

-For example, views of the initial layout or a perspective are usually navigated to the empty path route to maintain a clean URL, requiring a navigation hint to differentiate between the routes.
+For example, views of the initial layout or a perspective are usually navigated to the empty-path route to maintain a clean URL, requiring a navigation hint to differentiate between the routes.

 Like the path, a hint affects view resolution.
 If set, the router will only navigate views with an equivalent hint, or if not set, views without a hint.

-The following example defines two empty path routes, using the `canMatchWorkbenchView` guard to match if navigating with a specific hint.
+The following example defines two empty-path routes, using the `canMatchWorkbenchView` guard to match if navigating with a specific hint.

 ```ts
 import {inject} from '@angular/core';